fenok/articles/body-stretching/body-stretching.en.md

 ## The missing way

 I dare to suggest another way of stretching the `body` element to the full viewport height without the above-mentioned issues.

-The core idea is to use flexbox, which allows a child element to grow to its parent height even if the parent height is not fixed.
-Thereby, we can use `min-height` instead of `height` on the `html` element.
+The core idea is to use flexbox, which allows a child element to stretch to its parent dimensions even if these dimensions aren't fixed.

+We apply `min-height: 100%` to the `html` element, stretching it to the full _minimal_ viewport height and letting it grow even further as necessary.
+We then apply `display: flex` and `flex-direction: column` to it, making it a flex-container with vertical main axis.
+Finally, we apply `flex-grow: 1` to the `body` element, stretching it to the `html` height.

+The `align-self` property of the `body` element implicitly has the `stretch` value, so the `body` width already matches the `html` width.

 ```css
 html {